Government Efficiency Summit 2026 Banner

 2:00 pm Pacific

-Preventing Fraud and Protecting Program Integrity
+Protecting Program Integrity

-A high priority for the state and local government, fraud and improper payments strain budgets and delay legitimate services.
+A high priority for the state and local government, improper payments strain budgets and delay legitimate services.
 This session will highlight how governments can prevent errors before they occur, strengthen eligibility and payment checks, and strike the right balance between protecting integrity and ensuring timely service delivery.
 It will also examine how improved fraud detection supports fairness and strengthens public confidence in government programs.
 Concrete steps like automating pre-award checks, standardizing identity proofing, and centralizing reviews will be explored.

 Moderator: Jed Herrmann, Senior Fellow, Center for Digital Government